trevorcharlesmiller/pixraw/README.md

 # PixRAW

-PixRAW is a simple and easy to use RAW photo viewer and culling software application that is open source, specifically for the Linux platform and aimed at hobbyist and enthusiast photographers.
+PixRAW is a simple and easy to use RAW photo viewer and culling desktop application that is open source, specifically for the Linux platform and aimed at hobbyist and enthusiast photographers.

+## The Philosophy

 The primary goal of PixRAW is to be very simple and easy to use by providing a very intuitive and user-friendly user interface that provides an excellent user experience right out of the box.

-## The Philosophy

 While existing Linux photography tools are incredibly powerful, they often suffer from **feature bloat and a steep learning curve**.
 Hobbyists rarely shoot 4,000 photos a weekend like wedding professionals do, meaning they don't need complex batch automation or bloated catalogs.